“The Longest Night”

 Luke slowed as he neared the spot.
 With his enhanced vision, he picked out a tall shape just off the path, beside the stone door embedded in the hillside—a somber statue in the shadows.
 Cassiopeia Weaver, or Cassiopeia of the Daemon Blade, as she was known, appeared true to her legendary description: wide-brimmed hat pulled low over her eyes, long trench coat, platinum locks rippling in loose curls to her waist.

 Luke flexed his fingers, redirected his mana through the agimat beneath the thin skin on the back of his right hand.
 So far, all was as it should be.
 It didn’t look like he’d been followed.
 Still, there were a million troublesome contingencies he knew he should be ready for.
 Like if an impostor had come in Weaver’s place, disguised in a costume or a powerful glamor.
-Or if Weaver was in fact who she appeared to be, but had laid a trap for him, intending to arrest him, haul him off to Arcadia, and book him for one or more of his many apostasies.
+Or if Weaver was in fact who she appeared to be, but had laid a trap for him, planning to arrest him, haul him off to Arcadia, and book him for one or more of his many apostasies.
 That didn’t seem too likely…Philly was neutral turf, so not Ordo Arcanus jurisdiction.
 But if Weaver had hired a “ratcatcher,” one of those factionless class-traitor bounty hunters, to take care of her dirty work for her, there was a very real danger of Luke winding up behind bars.
 Or something worse.

 In which case, he was fucked.